 - Serve toppings in separate bowls with spoons so that each person can serve up a bowl of soup and put the toppings they would like in their bowl.

-- Sauté cooked pozole in olive oil and sprinkle with sea salt and chile powder.
+- Sauté cooked, drained pozole in olive oil and sprinkle with sea salt and chile powder.
 The result is a beautiful and tasty pozole to garnish the soup with.

-- Use sliced zucchini in place of some or all of the poblano peppers for a milder version.
+- Use sliced zucchini and 1 seeded serrano pepper in place of some or all of the poblano peppers for a milder version.

 - Pickle thin radish rounds in umeboshi vinegar for about an hour before serving the soup, and use as a topping.